 There is also at present no clear guidance on how to guide the restoration process from the outset.
-Bonn et al (2016)99 suggest that assembly rules theory could be used to guide restoration management, by identifying target vegetation species prior to commencing work through a comparison of species present in the site to be restored against the species pool in a compatible reference area.
+Bonn et al (2016)94 suggest that assembly rules theory could be used to guide restoration management, by identifying target vegetation species prior to commencing work through a comparison of species present in the site to be restored against the species pool in a compatible reference area.
 The restoration management should then aim to improve environmental conditions and minimise dispersal constraints for these species.
 Post-restoration management should also include assessment of dynamics with competing species.

 In many restoration projects, multiple indicators of success are being monitored, yet rarely is there a framework by which all can be assessed on a common scale.
-If such common frameworks existed, projects could be assessed through time and compared against each other, using scaled sums of core/content/view/091CF2167D91764E826145946A792F17/S0030605318000509a.pdf/global_effort to_improve_species_monitoring_for_conservation.pdf change in the indicators.
+Where both initial state controls remaining damaged) and target state controls exist, for example, it is feasible to measure 'how far along the trajectory' various restoration outcomes are.
+If such common frameworks existed, projects could be assessed through time and compared against each other, using scaled sums of change in the indicators.
 Some elements would require to be assessed for scalability of the findings.
 Firstly, are data from restored area of different sizes comparable, i.e. are there limitations to rewetting success due to area/fragmentation and /or greater variation among a sample of smaller areas, compared to a sample of larger areas?
-This could be assessed statistically once a few projects have used the same framework for reporting, i.e. are the trajectories slower in e.g. smaller, more fragmented, higher-altitude, higher latitude, more sloping, less intensively restored, nearer climate envelope edge etc., restored peatlands.
+This could be assessed statistically once a few projects have used the same framework for reporting, i.e. are the trajectories slower in e.g. smaller, more fragmented, higheraltitude, higher latitude, more sloping, less intensively restored, nearer climate envelope edge etc., restored peatlands.
 Secondly, sampling density of the data for the indicator (spatially and temporally) will affect the confidence level attributed to the relevant data sources (i.e. single dipwell monitored monthly before and after restoration is better than nothing but not the same quality as a grid of water level logger data).
 This could be compiled as a confidence level of the assessment.
 It is possible to use these as weights in a comparative framework.